 Giant Flyer: Gryphon, the Final Boss of Episode 2, is a blue griffin-dragon hybrid thing.
 Which can shoot out it's head and re-attach it.

 The Goomba: The U-ship, the first enemy in the game, has relatively weak health AND no attacks at all.

 Guide Dang It: Getting to Holes, one of three secret levels in Tyrian, Episode 1, requires the player to destroy all U-ships at the start of the preceding level very quickly and a spinning enemy in the first wave of ships after the "Approaching enemy platforms..." message.
 This is why some people still have not found the exact way to get to it.

-Arguably even harder to do is getting to one of the other secret levels, Soh Jin, which requires the player to not shoot any of the U-ships in the first wave and obtain the level orb from destroying an additional interceptor near the end of the level.
+Arguably even harder to do is getting to one of the other secret levels, Soh Jin, which requires the player to not shoot all of the U-ships in the first wave note The first U-ship STILL can be destroyed when it moves back up the screen to obtain a power-up. and obtain the level orb from destroying an additional interceptor near the end of the level.